-President and CEO
+Interim President and CEO

-Communications and Program Specialist
+Program and Administrative Specialist

 Dan joined the Seattle Police Department as a civilian employee working with the Fingerprint Team in 1997.
 In 2003, he was promoted to Administrative Staff Assistant and during the last 10 years has served in this capacity for several assistant chiefs and the president & CEO of the Seattle Police Foundation.
 Dan is responsible for all administrative support of the Foundation and providing logistical support for events and programs.